Carbon2Chem® Conference

 Dr.-Ing.
 Torsten Müller, head of the Carbon2Chem® office, opened the 3rd conference on sustainable chemical conversion in the industries.

 The event brought together representatives from politics, business and science to discuss the requirements and options for a climate-friendly industry.
 Occasion: The first phase of the joint project Carbon2Chem® funded by the German Federal Ministry of Education and Research (BMBF) was successfully completed.
-Coordinated by the Max Planck Institute for Chemical Energy Conversion, the Fraunhofer Institute for Environmental, Safety, and Energy Technology UMSICHT and thyssenkrupp, over the past four years process concepts have been developed which allow CO2-containing waste gases from Germany's biggest steel mill in Duisburg to be captured, cleaned and converted into basic materials for chemicals, fuels or fertilizers using "green" hydrogen.
+Coordinated by the Max Planck Institute for Chemical Energy Conversion, the Fraunhofer Institute for Environmental, Safety, and Energy Technology UMSICHT and thyssenkrupp Carbon2Chem GmbH, over the past four years process concepts have been developed which allow CO2-containing waste gases from Germany's biggest steel mill in Duisburg to be captured, cleaned and converted into basic materials for chemicals, fuels or fertilizers using "green" hydrogen.

 Voices from politics